top of page

 The sangat at Gurdwara Sahib Glenwood serves the Langar usually every Saturday (morning and evening) and Sunday (morning, afternoon and evening).

-Please contact us, if you want to know more about Langar or if you like to be a volunteer helper in preparation and serving Langar.
+Please, or if you want to know more about Langar, or if you like to be a volunteer helper in preparation and serving Langar.

 bottom of page